Week 2 of 4: Instrumentation and Noise Characterization

 absolute_sigma=True # Use actual sigma values (not relative)

-)Download this data set for a beam width measurement with uncertainties.
+)Download this data set for a beam size measurement with uncertainties.
 The first column is razor position in meters, the second column is photodetector output voltage, and the third column is the uncertainty on the photodetector output voltage.

 # Load data with uncertainties